The Spalding Trust

 Trustees make grants from the main fund - often up to £2,000 for any one grant - to encourage the study of a recognised religious tradition other than one's own or to study religion from a comparative perspective.

 The Trust's resources do not permit assistance to applicants to whom adequate other sources of finance are available.
 In a number of cases, the grant may be offered only in support of major funding from elsewhere.
 No grant may be offered for a study or project within the context of the applicant's own religion unless there is likely to be a significant result in the improvement of inter-religious understanding.
-Trustees meet annually to consider major applications but grants are also approved monthly throughout the year.
+Trustees do not normally make grants retrospectively for a project that has already been undertaken.

 How to Apply